South Sudan's warring sides sign another ceasefire deal

-Information Minister Michael Makuei, a member of Kiir's negotiating team, said the men had agreed in principle to the creation of a second vice presidential post as part of a larger power-sharing deal, and hoped to reach a final accord by the end of March.
+After signing the latest agreement, Machar said the two sides would hold more discussions on the functions of the provisional government.

-But he said there was still disagreement on whether the two vice presidents would have equal status.
+The conflict in Africa's newest nation and one of its poorest erupted in December 2013 and has rumbled on since then despite several commitments by Kiir and Machar to halt the violence.

-More than 10,000 people have been killed, more than 1.5 million people have been driven from their homes and many in the oil-producing nation of about 11 million people are struggling to find enough to eat.
+More than 10,000 people have been killed, about 1.5 million people have been driven from their homes and many in the oil-producing nation of about 11 million people are struggling to find enough food to eat.

-The conflict erupted in December 2013, two and a half years after independence.
-As part of the deal, the warring sides have agreed to abide by a ceasefire deal signed in January 2014 that has been frequently violated.
+Seyoum Mesfin, chief mediator of the East African IGAD bloc, said the two leaders had agreed to resume talks on Feb.
+20.

-According to the latest roadmap, talks will resume on Feb.
-19 and be completed by March 5, with the goal of a transitional government taking effect by April, Makuei said.
+"(Those talks) would be final and that would lead them into concluding a comprehensive agreement to end the crisis in South Sudan," Mesfin told reporters minutes before Kiir and Machar signed the latest peace deal.

 The two sides need a transitional government in place by July, when Kiir's presidential term runs out.